OpenTermsArchive/contrib-versions/Steampowered/unknown.md

 7. Disclaimers. limitation of liability. no guarantees. limited warranty
 8. Amendments to this agreement
 9. Term and termination
-10. Applicable law/jurisdiction
+10. Applicable law/mediation/jurisdiction
 11. Dispute resolution/binding arbitration/class action waiver
 12. Miscellaneous

-This Steam Subscriber Agreement ("Agreement") is a legal document that explains your rights and obligations as a subscriber of Steam from Valve Corporation (“Valve”).
+This Steam Subscriber Agreement ("Agreement") is a legal document that explains your rights and obligations as a subscriber of Steam from Valve Corporation, a corporation under the laws of the State of Washington, with its registered office at 10400 NE 4th St., Bellevue, WA 98004, United States, registered with the Washington Secretary of State under number 60 22 90 773, VAT ID No. EU 8260 00671 (“Valve”).
 Please read it carefully.

 SECTION 11 CONTAINS A BINDING ARBITRATION AGREEMENT AND CLASS ACTION WAIVER.
 IT MAY AFFECT YOUR LEGAL RIGHTS.
 PLEASE READ IT.
 IF YOU ARE A CUSTOMER WITH RESIDENCE IN THE EUROPEAN UNION, SECTION 11 DOES NOT APPLY TO YOU.